ztjy-fe/egg-scaffolding-demo/README.md

-# hackernews-async-ts
+# demo-egg-ts

-[Hacker News](https://news.ycombinator.com/) showcase using typescript && egg
+a demo using typescript && egg

 ## QuickStart